Ballot fiasco delays results in Oregon, vote-by-mail pioneer - KTVZ

 Kathy Selvaggio, who lives in the county’s more urban and affluent suburbs, peered through the windows Thursday to watch the vote tally.

-Hall could not say how many additional ballot workers had been redeployed from the county to her offices or how many were coming Friday.
-She said her department has discussed proofing the ballots before they are mailed out, but that her office had used the printer in question for 10 years with no issues.
+Hall said her department has discussed running test ballots from the printer before they were mailed out, but that her office had used the printer in question for 10 years with no issues.

 Oregon Secretary of State Shemia Fagan said she is “deeply concerned” by the most recent situation and her office issued a statement Tuesday calling the delay “unacceptable.”
-But state elections officials said Thursday they had little authority over local county elections officials, who hold elected offices, and they aren’t required to “proof” the ballots, although doing so is a best practice.
+But state elections officials said Thursday that they had little authority over local county elections officials.

-“We do not have the authority to ‘take over’ the process,” said Ben Morris, agency spokesman.
-“The independence of county clerks is an important part of the electoral system and for now we are focused on supporting them.”
+“The independence of county clerks is an important part of the electoral system and for now we are focused on supporting them,” said agency spokesman Ben Morris.

+State law does not require county elections officials to run proof ballots through their machines before mailing them.

+Christopher Stout, an associate professor of political science at Oregon State University, said he wouldn’t be surprised to see legislation to change that.

 Cline reported from Portland, Oregon.